platform-experience/serviceportal-widget-library/pe-proc-flow-lite/README.md

 ## Additional Information/Notes

-It uses the SpUtil Watch functionality to represent the state flows in real time.
+It uses the SpUtil Watch functionality to update the state in real time.

 ## Installation